Westdale, Hamilton: Politics

-Westdale is currently part of the federal electoral district of Hamilton West-Ancaster-Dundas and, since 2015, has been represented by Member of Parliament Filomena Tassi of the Liberal Party.
+Westdale is currently part of the federal electoral district of Hamilton West-Ancaster-Dundas and, since 2025, has been represented by Member of Parliament John-Paul Danko of the Liberal Party.

 Following a redistribution of provincial constituencies, Westdale shifted from being part of the Ancaster-Dundas-Flamborough-Westdale riding into the newly created constituency of Hamilton West-Ancaster-Dundas.
 In the 2018 Ontario Provincial Election, this seat was won by current New Democrat Member of Provincial Parliament Sandy Shaw.

 On the Municipal level, Westdale is part of Hamilton's Ward 1 and has been represented by Maureen Wilson as city councillor since 2018.
 At the public school board level Westdale is represented by Elizabeth Wong as Ward 1 trustee.
 On Hamilton's Catholic school board, Westdale is represented by Wards 1, 2, and 15 trustee Mark Valvasori.

 Education

 Aside from McMaster University, four public schools are located in Westdale: Westdale Secondary School, École secondaire Georges-P.-Vanier, Dalewood Middle School, and George R. Allan Elementary School (1927–2014).
 The latter school has recently undergone an expansion in order to accommodate students from Ainslie Wood's Prince Philip Elementary School.
 As a result of the merger, the new school was named Cootes Paradise Elementary School in September 2014.